An Explainable Deep-learning Model of Proton Auroras on Mars

-For SW and MS regions, we use the average values of proton and in-situ measurements over an orbit.
-For TH region, we divide all observations within an orbit in 12 equal parts (approximately one for each limb scan) and take the average values from each part.
-This facilitates characterising local changes in proton aurora emissions, if present, within an orbit.
-Each of the 12 parts is marked by corresponding average SZA and altitude.
+The IUVS limb scans are remote sensing measurements and are obtained by accumulating the number of photons along the line-of-sight over a period of approximately 2 minutes.
+While the in-situ measurement obtained in the regions SW, MS and TH are corresponding to the plasma properties at the location of the spacecraft.
+Thus, in general, these two measurements correspond to very different regions in the Martian atmosphere.
+Using the in-situ properties in SW, MS and TH regions allows us to characterize the variability of plasma in these regions to an extent.
+However, this characterization and therefore our analysis is limited by any local spatial and temporal variations between the locations and measurement times of these in-situ properties and the recorded IUVS limb-scan observations.